 84% of people trust reviews online as much as a recommendation.
 For customers, thoughts are like a request for decision-making.

 Reviews work as a suggestion for newly introduced people to your business.
 They trust what your existing customers say about your business and decide whether to take your business offers or look for other companies in your industry.

-Reviews are not just crucial for people but also an evaluation factor for Google.
+Reviews are crucial for people and an evaluation factor for Google.
 Considerations weigh 15% of your local listing.

 Reviews can have significantly more impact on bringing locals to the business.
 And thoughts from locals are also equally important to grow business.
 Positive reviews increase the trust of your customers in your industry.

 Your reviews are also closely related to your behavior toward the customers.
 How you respond to the customer’s problem, your manner of talking to your customer, and how generously you take criticism also matter.

 If your customer service and business offer meet the customers’ expectations, that can get you many reviews.

 Many businesses provide similar services to yours.
 The best way to help keep your customers in your business is by giving them value.

 Only then you’ll get positive reviews that can help you save your rank in Google.

 You might have experienced that when you make a general search (not a local search) about products or services, you’ll also get a local 3-pack list and organic results in SERPs.